BuildMack/python_exercises/README.md

-# python_exercises
-Contains exercises completed from Python Crash Course by Eric Matthes.
+# Contains exercises completed from Python Crash Course by Eric Matthes.
+I used this to review my basic Python skills.